-Securities registered or to be registered pursuant t to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered American Depositary Shares, each representing 2 Ordinary Shares, 5 pence par value each New York Stock Exchange Ordinary Shares, 5 pence par value each New York Stock Exchange Securities registered or to be registered pursuant t to Section 12(g) of the Act: N fone Securities for which there is a reporting obligation N pursuant to Section 15(d) of the Act: The number of outstanding shares of each of the is December 31, 2003 was: ssuer's classes of capital or common stock as of 2,009,176,830 Ordinary Sh ares, 5 pence par value each Indicate by check mark whether the registrant: (1) Section 13 or 15(d) of the Securities Exchange Act such shorter period that the registrant was require such filing requirements for the past 90 days. of 1934 during the preceding 12 months (or for Yes X No Indicate by check mark which financial statement item the registrant has elected to follow: Item 17 Item 18 X Not for trading, but only in connection with the registration of American Depositary Shares.
+Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered American Depositary Shares, each representing 2 Ordinary Shares, 5 pence par value each New York Stock Exchange Ordinary Shares, 5 pence par value each New York Stock Exchange Securities registered or to be registered pursuant to Section 12(g) of the Act: ľ None Securities for which there is a reporting obligation Γ None The number of outstanding shares of each of the December 31, 2004 was: issuer's classes of capital or common stock as of 2,375,393,020 Ordinary SI nares, 5 pence par value each Indicate by check mark whether the registrant: (1 Section 13 or 15(d) of the Securities Exchange Ac such shorter period that the registrant was require such filing requirements for the past 90 days. • • Yes X No Indicate by check mark which financial statement item the registrant has elected to follow: Item 17 Item 18 X Not for trading, but only in connection with the registration of American Depositary Shares.